To Have or Have Not

 Then we can evaluate that automatically from a global where clause.

-So now we get the right output for :
+So now we get the right output for a condition that is not referenced in teh select:

 select